autonity/docs.autonity.org/content/docs/reference/api/aut/op-prot/_index.md

 ###  update (ACU Contract)

-The Auton Currency Unit (ACU) Contract finalisation function, called once per Oracle voting round as part of the state finalisation function [`finalize()`](/reference/api/aut/op-prot/#finalize).
+The Auton Currency Unit (ACU) Contract finalization function, called once per Oracle voting round as part of the state finalization function [`finalize()`](/reference/api/aut/op-prot/#finalize).
 The function checks if the Oracle Contract [`finalize()`](/reference/api/aut/op-prot/#finalize-oracle-contract) has initiated a new oracle voting round, if so then:

 - it retrieves the latest prices from the Oracle Contract (i.e. the latest round data)
 - checks price data completeness: